LudovicEspeel/course-object-oriented-programming-with-cpp/docs/g-inheritance/01-basic-inheritance/README.md

 ![Adding a Hardware class](./img/computer_store_with_hardware.png)

-## Introducing Inheritance
+## Introducing inheritance

 Inheritance allows a class to inherit (get) the properties and methods of another class.
 In other words, the **derived classes** inherits the state and behavior from the **base class**.
 The derived classes can add their own additional attributes and methods.
 These additional attributes and methods differentiate the derived classes from the base class.

-::: tip Inheritance = Extension
+::: tip Inheritance = extension
 Inheritance is also often described as a mechanism to **extend** the behavior and properties of the base class.
 This is just the reason why Java for example uses the *extends* keyword for inheritance.
 :::